-appropriate, for its intended purpose or use:

-- i. any adverse impacts are avoided; or - ii. if that is not achievable, then adverse impacts are mitigated to the greatest reasonable extent. - 3.
-Lighting which is proposed to be installed must meet or exceed the level of protection appropriate to the environmental zone, as shown on the Policies Map, as set out in the table below [table omitted].

-Strategic Policy SD9: Biodiversity and Geodiversity

-- 1. Development proposals will be permitted where they conserve and enhance biodiversity and geodiversity, giving particular regard to ecological networks and areas with high potential for priority habitat restoration or creation, and should: - a) retain, protect and enhance features of biodiversity and geological interest (including supporting habitat and commuting routes through the site and taking due account of any use by migratory species) and ensure appropriate and long-term management of those features.
-Opportunities for net gains in biodiversity should be identified and incorporated; - b) identify and incorporate opportunities for net gains in biodiversity; - c) contribute to the restoration and enhancement of existing habitats, the creation of wildlife habitats and the creation of linkages between sites to create and enhance local and regional ecological networks; - d) identify and incorporate opportunities to protect and support recovery of identified rare, notable and priority species, and must address the legal requirements for protected species. - e) seek to eradicate or control any invasive non-native species present on site; - f)Contribute to the protection, management and enhancement of biodiversity and geodiversity, for example by supporting the delivery of green infrastructure and Biodiversity Action Plan targets and enhance Biodiversity Opportunity Areas; and, - g) Comply with the mitigation hierarchy as set out in national policy - 2.
-The following hierarchy of site designation will apply in the consideration of development proposals: - a) Internationally Protected Sites, as shown on the Policies Map (Special Protection Areas (SPAs), Special Areas of Conservation (SACs) and Ramsar Sites, or candidate and formally proposed versions of these designations): - i.
-Development proposals with the potential to impact on one or more international sites(s) will be subject to a Habitats Regulations Assessment to determine the potential for likely
+Strategic Policy SD9: Biodiversity and Geodiversity 1.
+Development proposals will be permitted where they conserve and enhance biodiversity and geodiversity, giving particular regard to ecological networks and areas with high potential for priority habitat restoration or creation, and should:

+a) retain, protect and enhance features of biodiversity and geological interest (including supporting habitat and commuting routes through the site and taking due account of any use by migratory species) and ensure appropriate and long-term management of those features.
+Opportunities for net gains in biodiversity should be identified and incorporated;

+b) contribute to the restoration and enhancement of existing habitats, the creation of wildlife habitats and the creation of linkages between sites to create and enhance local and regional ecological networks;

+c) Identify and incorporate opportunities to protect and support recovery of identified rare, notable and priority species, and must address the requirements of legally protected species.

+d) seek to eradicate or control any invasive non-native species present on site;

+e)Contribute to the protection, management and enhancement of biodiversity and geodiversity, for example by enhancing Biodiversity Opportunity Areas, delivering Biodiversity Action Plan targets and delivering green infrastructure; and, f) Avoid significant harm to biodiversity and geodiversity.
+Where such harm cannot be avoided, it should be adequately mitigated.
+Where it cannot be adequately mitigated then such harm must be compensated for.
+Where it cannot be compensated for, planning permission should be refused.

+2. The following hierarchy of designation will apply in the consideration of development proposals:

+a) Internationally Protected Sites, as shown on the Policies Map (Special Protection Areas (SPAs), Special Areas of Conservation (SACs) and Ramsar Sites, or candidate and formally proposed versions of these designations):

+i.
+Development proposals with the potential to impact on one or more international sites(s) will be subject to a Habitats Regulations Assessment to determine the potential for likely significant effects.
+Where likely significant effects may occur, development proposals will be subject to Appropriate Assessment ii.
+Development proposals that will result in any adverse effect on the integrity of any international site will be refused unless it can be demonstrated that: there are no alternatives to the proposal; there are imperative reasons of overriding public

+No HRA implications.

 This is a positive policy that provides for the requirement that development proposals must have regard for biodiversity and geodiversity.
 It provides a designation hierarchy.
 It also provides for the explicitly requirement for HRA where a development proposal is considered to have the potential to have a likely significant effect on an internationally designated site, thus providing sufficient protection for European designated sites.
 This is a key policy in providing explicit protection to European designated sites.
+There are no linking impact pathways present. interest why the proposal should nonetheless proceed; and adequate compensatory provision is secured.